-From the radical and integral biblical standpoint it is [121] impossible to accept the scholastic Thomistic distinction between a natural sphere of knowledge wherein the natural light of reason is sufficient, and a supra-natural sphere, wherein our knowledge is dependent on the divine Word-revelation.
+is impossible to accept the scholastic Thomistic distinction between a natural sphere of knowledge wherein the natural light of reason is sufficient, and a supra-natural sphere, wherein our knowledge is dependent on the divine Word-revelation.
 This distinction testifies to a lack of real self-knowledge, caused by a departure from the biblical viewpoint.
 Theoretical thought is not an independent substance, as Aristotle supposed.
-It is always related to the I, the human self; and this ego, as the center and radical unity of our whole existence and experience, is of a religious nature [or structure].
+It is always related to the I, the human self; and this ego, as the center and radical unity of our whole existence and experience, is of a religious nature.
 Therefore real self-knowledge is dependent on the knowledge of God, since the ego is the central seat of the imago Dei.

 Without true self-knowledge it is impossible to acquire an insight into the real relation between dogmatic theology and philosophy.
-For both theological and philosophical thought have their center in the same human ego.
+For both, theological and philosophical thought, have their center in the same human ego.
 This I is the central reference point of the whole temporal order of our experience.
-I experience, and not some abstract sensory or intellectual function of my consciousness.
+I experience, and not an abstract sensory or intellectual function of my consciousness.
 Within the horizon and order of time, however, our experience displays a great diversity of fundamental aspects or experiential modes, which, as such, do not refer to a concrete what, i. e., to concrete things or events of our empirical world, but only to the how, i.e., a special manner of experiencing them.